SeanColombo.com

 There is a trick circulating around the internet which tries to get Windows Vista users to associate .lnk files with IE. Don’t do it… below I give instructions on how to fix it.

-If you haven’t done it yet, the reason you don’t want to is that it will make all of the icons on your desktop and in your Quick Launch bar try to open in IE which will continually give you the “open or save” dialog box but will never let you open anything.
-In addition, all of your icons will change to the IE icon so you can’t even tell what they’re supposed to be by looking at them.
+If you haven’t done it yet, visit this the reason you don’t want to is that it will make all of the icons on your desktop and in your Quick Launch bar try to open in IE which will continually give you the “open or save” dialog box but will never let you open anything.
+In addition, ailment all of your icons will change to the IE icon so you can’t even tell what they’re supposed to be by looking at them.

-On top of that, there is no easy way in Vista to “un-associate” the file-type after you have associated it… so many users feel pretty trapped.
+On top of that, page there is no easy way in Vista to “un-associate” the file-type after you have associated it… so many users feel pretty trapped.

 Anywho… if you or someone you know associated .lnk with IE 7, here’s how to fix it: